Jaymon/captain/README.md

 Easy python cli scripts for people that just want get things done.

-Captain was lovingly crafted for [First Opinion](http://firstopinionapp.com).
+Captain was lovingly crafted for [First Opinion](http://firstopinionapp.com) and powers all our command line scripts.

 ## Usage